AxlLind/Strive/README.md

 8-bit graphics and sound.
 It is made using Unity and written in C#.

 #### How to install
+You can try to play a web-version of the game [here](https://axllind.github.io/2D-platformer/), might not work since all browsers support Unity WebGL

 Currently you have to clone the repo and open it in the unity program.
 Later we will build Android-apks so you can easily install it on an android device and maybe include a web build of it with a link.
 We might also build an iOS version of the project.
 All of this is quite easily done in Unity.